borteo/ng-weather/README.md

 You need git to clone the ng-weather repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

-I also use a number of node.js tools to initialise ng-drawing.
+I also use a number of node.js tools to initialise ng-weather.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone ng-weather